Get travel and medical insurance

 Information about restrictions on passengers entering Italy is available here.

 The government of each Italian region may impose restrictions on travellers from certain foreign countries or territories.
-Travellers intending to travel to Italy are advised to check whether any new provisions have been introduced by their region of destination, either by directly contacting the local authorities or checking out their respective websites.
+All those intending to travel to Italy are advised to check whether any new provisions have been introduced by the authorities in their region of destination, either by directly contacting the local authorities or checking out their respective websites.